hypertrack/ridesharing-ios/README.md

-# Uber-for-X driver & rider apps using HyperTrack SDK
+# Ridesharing driver & rider sample apps using HyperTrack SDK

 Uber’s business model has given rise to a large number of Uber-for-X services.
 Among other things, X equals moving, parking, courier, groceries, flowers, alcohol, dog walks, massages, dry cleaning, vets, medicines, car washes, roadside assistance and marijuana.
 Through these on-demand platforms, supply and demand are aggregated online for services to be fulfilled offline.

 This open source repo/s uses HyperTrack SDK for developing real world Uber-like consumer & driver apps.

- - **Uber-for-X Rider app** can be used by customer to :
+ - **Ridesharing Rider app** can be used by customer to :
       - Allow customer to select pickup and dropoff location
       - Book a ride from desired pickup and dropoff location
       - Track driver to customer's pickup location
       - Track the ongoing ride to dropoff location
       - Let customers share live trip with friends and family
       - Show trip summary with distance travelled

 <p align="center">
  <a href="https://www.youtube.com/watch?v=1qMFP5w32GY">
   <img src="http://res.cloudinary.com/hypertrack/image/upload/v1525329669/customer.png" width="300"/>